-On all headers with combine driven reels the feeder deck draper drive motor is plumbed in parallel with the lateral draper deck drive motors.
-Both draper circuits are controlled with one flow control.
-Adjusting the flow control will change the speed of the feeder draper as well as the lateral draper.
+On all 4000 series Headers the Feeder Deck Draper Drive Motor is plumbed in series with the Llateral Draper Deck Drive Motors.
+The Draper circuit is controlled with one flow control.
+Adjusting the flow control will change the speed of the Feeder Draper as well as the Lateral Draper.